 Originally published on www.elearningindustry.com

 To survive in the LMS marketplace, you have to produce lots of free content to attract search engines and buyers to your website.
-But developing content is extremely time-consuming and without a long term plan, it can consume all your time.
+But LMS content marketing is extremely time-consuming and without a long term plan, it can consume all your resources.

 There is one way to create a lot of great content without a huge amount of effort.
 This is through a single downloadable eBook that you can repurpose into many different forms.